 A final exam score of 83% or above (a B- or better) in any previous 10th Grade USII Honors Social Studies course

-A minimum or above average score on the Reading / Writing standardized exams prior to taking the course
+A minimum or above average score on the Reading / Writing Keystone standardized exams prior to taking this course

 Course Description -